cjnosal/homelab/README.md

 ### Environment setup

+* Proxmox node at 192.168.2.200 with root sshkey in local agent
 * IPv4 bridged network with 192.168.2/23 CIDR
 * home.arpa TLD
 * Carvel `ytt` available on the Proxmox node

+### Bootstrap VMs

+Copy cloudinit/sample-user.yml to cloudinit/user.yml and customize the values for the first admin, then run bootstrap.sh

 ## Cloudinit